 Mike & The Mechanics

-Genesis guitarist Mike Rutherford leads his band as it plays a mix of soft rock and pop rock, performing classics including Living Years, All I Need Is a Miracle, Over My Shoulder and Another Cup of Coffee to celebrate its 25th anniversary.
+Genesis guitarist Mike Rutherford leads his band as it plays a mix of soft rock and pop-rock, performing classics including Living Years, All I Need Is A Miracle, Over My Shoulder and Another Cup Of Coffee to celebrate its 25th anniversary.

 Public Service Broadcasting

-Mexican brass and accordion led combo reimagine the songs of The Smiths lead vocalist.
+Mexican brass and accordion led combo re-imagine the songs of The Smiths lead vocalist.